Understanding The Neck MusclesReading Time: 2 minutes

 The head and neck need support while resting.
 This is why pillows were invented.
 Lack of proper support will result in neck pain.

 A healthcare provider can help patients identify the cause of neck pain.
 For some types of pain, lifestyle changes can be beneficial like buying ergonomic furniture or practicing better posture.
 For disease-related neck pain, doctors can prescribe medication.
 In some cases, minimally invasive spine surgery can help alleviate neck pain.
-Once the cause of pain is determined, people are often refered to a neck and spine specialist to determine optimal treatment options.
+Once the cause of pain is determined, people are often referred to a neck and spine specialist to determine optimal treatment options.

 Finding a doctor